Polish spaces of Banach spaces: Generic properties

-We need two technical lemmas first. \begin{lemma} For every $\mu\in\PP$, finite set $A\subseteq V$ and $\varepsilon>0$ there exists $\nu\in\B$ with $|\mu(x)-\nu(x)|<\varepsilon$ and $\nu(x)\in \Rat$ for every $x\in A$. \end{lemma} \begin{proof} It suffices to define such norm $\nu$ on $\Span A$ since then we can easily find some extension to the whole $V$.
+\begin{lemma} For every $\mu\in\PP$, finite set $A\subseteq V$ and $\varepsilon>0$ there exists $\nu\in\B$ with $|\mu(x)-\nu(x)|<\varepsilon$ and $\nu(x)\in \Rat$ for every $x\in A$. \end{lemma} \begin{proof} It suffices to define such a norm $\nu$ on $\Span A$ since then we can easily find some extension to the whole $V$.
 We assume that $0\notin A$ and moreover we can assume that no two elements of $A$ lie in the same one-dimensional subspace, i.e. are scalar multiples of each other.
 Indeed, otherwise we would find a subset $A'\subseteq A$ where no elements are scalar multiples of each other and every element of $A$ is a scalar multiple, necessarily rational scalar multiple, of some element from $A'$.
 Then proving the fact for $A'$ for sufficiently small $\delta$ automatically proves it for $A$ and $\varepsilon$.

 We enumerate $A$ as $\{a_1,\ldots,a_n\}$ and so that the first $k$ elements $a_1,\ldots,a_k$, for some $k\leq n$, are linearly independent and form a basis of $\Span A$.

 {\bf Claim.} By perturbing $\mu$ on $A$ by an arbitrarily small $\delta>0$ we can without loss of generality assume that for every $i\leq n$, $\mu(a_i)< K_i:=\inf\{\sum_{j\in J}\mu(\alpha_j a_j)\colon i\notin J\subseteq \{1,\ldots,n\}, a_i=\sum_{j\in J} \alpha_j a_j\}$.